DMVis/DMVis/documentation/components/BaseVisualisation.md

 - Type: `DataUtils`
 - Default: `null`

-Provide a DataUtils object when you want to show and use the `Filter` component within the visualisation. -
+Provide a DataUtils object when you want to show and use the [Filter](components/Filter.md) component within the visualisation.

 # Example usage